SeanKilleen/seankilleen.github.io/_posts/2023-09-03-creating-and-modeling-sensible-happy-paths-for-dev-team-success.md

 We can disagree on rules or formatting considerations all we want, and I find it best to be flexible in matters of style.
 But, there should be some tooling and process to auto -enforce the rules we care about.

 TODO: "dotnet fmt"

+## Normalize Asking for Help and Improving Things

+One rule I like for this is the "30 minute rule", as in: don't ask for help until you've spent 30 minutes on trying to solve it yourself, but don't wait longer than 30 minutes to ask for help."
+I like it because it's an easy thing to remember and it applies to everyone regardless of seniority.

+Similarly, improving things is important.
+Try to regularly hold retrospectives, or at least continually ask what can be improved snd praise people when they note things.
+"Developer Experience" is a legitimate category of software development work.